Settings

 Language

-In this section, you can change the application language and override the default system settings.
-Currently, the app supports following localizations: Afrikaans, Akan, Albanian, Amharic, Arabic, Armenian, Assamese, Aymara, Azerbaijani, Bambara, Bangla, Basque, Belarusian, Bosnian, Bulgarian, Burmese, Catalan, Cebuano, Chinese, Simplified, Chinese, Traditional, Corsican, Croatian, Czech, Danish, Dhivehi, Dogri, Dutch, English, Esperanto, Estonian, Ewe, Filipino, Finnish, French, Galician, Ganda, Georgian, German, Greek, Guarani, Gujarati, Haitian Creole, Hausa, Hawaiian, Hebrew, Hindi, Hmong, Hungarian, Icelandic, Igbo, Iloko, Indonesian, Irish, Italian, Japanese, Javanese, Kannada, Kazakh, Khmer, Kinyarwanda, Korean, Krio, Kurdish, Kurdish, Sorani, Kyrgyz, Lao, Latin, Latvian, Lingala, Lithuanian, Luxembourgish, Macedonian, Maithili, Malagasy, Malay, Malayalam, Maltese, Māori, Marathi, Mizo, Mongolian, Nepali, Northern Sotho, Norwegian Bokmål, Nyanja, Odia, Oromo, Pashto, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Samoan, Sanskrit, Scottish Gaelic, Serbian, Shona, Sindhi, Sinhala, Slovak, Slovenian, Somali, Southern Sotho, Spanish, Sundanese, Swahili, Swedish, Tajik, Tamil, Tatar, Telugu, Thai, Tsonga, Turkish, Turkmen, Ukrainian, Urdu, Uyghur, Uzbek, Vietnamese, Welsh, Xhosa, Yiddish, Yoruba, Zulu
+Change the application language and override the system default.
+The change applies after you fully quit and reopen Flacbox.
+Currently supported localizations include: Afrikaans, Akan, Albanian, Amharic, Arabic, Armenian, Assamese, Aymara, Azerbaijani, Bambara, Bangla, Basque, Belarusian, Bosnian, Bulgarian, Burmese, Catalan, Cebuano, Chinese (Simplified), Chinese (Traditional), Corsican, Croatian, Czech, Danish, Dhivehi, Dogri, Dutch, English, Esperanto, Estonian, Ewe, Filipino, Finnish, French, Galician, Ganda, Georgian, German, Greek, Guarani, Gujarati, Haitian Creole, Hausa, Hawaiian, Hebrew, Hindi, Hmong, Hungarian, Icelandic, Igbo, Iloko, Indonesian, Irish, Italian, Japanese, Javanese, Kannada, Kazakh, Khmer, Kinyarwanda, Korean, Krio, Kurdish, Kurdish Sorani, Kyrgyz, Lao, Latin, Latvian, Lingala, Lithuanian, Luxembourgish, Macedonian, Maithili, Malagasy, Malay, Malayalam, Maltese, Māori, Marathi, Mizo, Mongolian, Nepali, Northern Sotho, Norwegian Bokmål, Nyanja, Odia, Oromo, Pashto, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Samoan, Sanskrit, Scottish Gaelic, Serbian, Shona, Sindhi, Sinhala, Slovak, Slovenian, Somali, Southern Sotho, Spanish, Sundanese, Swahili, Swedish, Tajik, Tamil, Tatar, Telugu, Thai, Tsonga, Turkish, Turkmen, Ukrainian, Urdu, Uyghur, Uzbek, Vietnamese, Welsh, Xhosa, Yiddish, Yoruba, Zulu.

 Backup & Restore

-Use this feature to backup all your application data or migrate it to another device.
+Use this feature to back up all of your application data or migrate it to another device.
+You can choose what to include:

-- Database: All your tracks in the music library, including playlists.
-Offline tracks will not backup to optimize backup file size.
+- Database — all your tracks in the music library, including playlists.
+Offline tracks are not included to keep the backup file size manageable.

-To start the backup operation, just tap the Backup Application Data button.
-Application data will be backed up to a file, and you can use it in the future to restore the application state on a new device or after reinstalling the application.
+Tap Backup Application Data to start the backup.
+Application data is written to a single file you can use later to restore the application state on a new device or after reinstalling the application.

-If you need to restore application data on a new device, move the backup file from this device to the new device using a connected cloud service or iCloud and open it on the new device.
+To restore application data on a new device, move the backup file to the new device using a connected cloud service or iCloud and open it on the new device.

 Help